Our AI Detects Your AI — Revealing the Secret Blockchain DApp World of Bots (Part 1 — EOS)

 Perhaps more interestingly, some of these bots have been running for months and don’t seem to care about being detected.
 Something that we intend to help the industry address!

 Level 2: Moderate Bots — Evading Attention Through Normalcy

-These bots seem to be operated by a simple piece of code that wakes up at a predetermined time interval to interact with the DApp, in an effort to remain stealthy and minimize the risk of garnering attention and being detected
+These bots seem to be operated by a simple piece of code, waking up at a predetermined time interval to interact with the DApp in an effort to remain stealthy and minimize the risk of garnering attention and being detected

 Level 3: Sophisticated Bots — Fooling Simple Detection

 These are the more sophisticated bots that will add randomness into their execution time interval in an effort to fool simple detection engines.
-AnChain.AI’s engine confirms these are bots because there is an army of 50 similar accounts all created at the same time by the same EOS account.
+AnChain.AI’s engine confirms these are bots by grouping and flagging a small army of 50 similar accounts all created at the same time by the same EOS account.

 Level 4: Blockchain Advanced Persistent Threat (BAPT) Bots — Stealthy, Difficult to Detect.

-The 5 suspicious addresses (BAPT hacker group) created 50,000+ self-destructible malicious bots to attack a few popular DApps, stealing over $4 million in 2 weeks.
+The 5 suspicious addresses (BAPT hacker group) created 50,000+ self-destructible malicious bots to attack several popular DApps, stealing over $4 million in 2 weeks.